 Anxiety or early emotional trauma interferes with normal psychosexual development.

 The standard pattern of arousal is replaced by another pattern, sometimes through early exposure to highly charged sexual experiences that reinforce the person’s experience of sexual pleasure.

 The pattern of sexual arousal often acquires symbolic and conditioning elements (eg, a fetish symbolizes the object of arousal but may have been chosen because the fetish was accidentally associated with sexual curiosity, desire, and excitement).

 Whether all paraphilic development results from these psychodynamic processes is controversial, and some evidence of altered brain functioning and functional anatomy is present in some paraphilias (eg, pedophilia).

 In most cultures, paraphilias are far more common among males.
 Biologic reasons for the unequal distribution may exist but are poorly defined.

 Dozens of paraphilias have been described, but most are uncommon or rare.
 The most common are

-Some paraphilias (such as pedophilia) are illegal and may result in being imprisoned and being labeled and registered as a sex offender for life.
+Some paraphilias (such as pedophilia) are illegal and may result in imprisonment and life-time registration as a sex offender.
 Some of these offenders also have significant personality disorders (eg, antisocial, narcissistic), which make treatment difficult.

 Often, more than one paraphilic disorder is present.